-We support strategic grants which transform lives.
-Our focus is on developing strong partnerships with beneficiaries.
+Our focus is on developing strong and strategic partnerships with beneficiaries.

 The trust was established in 1973 by the late R. H. Stanley of Purley, Surrey, as a tax-efficient way of managing his charitable donations.
 During Mr Stanley's lifetime, the trust was a small family trust which mainly made grants to Christian organisations.